Clinical Education and Training

-The LARC Program has developed a new resource highlighting "hands-on"
+The LARC Program developed this resource highlighting "hands-on"

 clinical training opportunities for LARC methods, including information about